Chalarangelo/30-seconds-of-code/snippets/useInterval.md

 - Create a custom hook that takes a `callback` and a `delay`.
 - Use the `React.useRef()` hook to create a `ref` for the callback function.
 - Use the `React.useEffect()` hook to remember the latest callback.
-- Use the `Rect.useEffect()` hook to set up the interval and clean up.
+- Use the `React.useEffect()` hook to set up the interval and clean up.

 ```jsx
 const useInterval = (callback, delay) => {